 - I will reply with instructions regarding time and date, you will also be provided with my Skype, Zoom or Facetime ID.

-Please reach out to discuss your concerns or if you are considering online counselling.
+Please reach out to discuss your concerns or if you are considering any of my online services.